 6. Upload the template *.QPack and related *.png files to your Displayr Cloud Drive

-The Displayr Cloud Drive is accessed via the Icon at the top right of screen:
+The Displayr Cloud Drive is accessed via the Icon at the top right of the screen: